MCP Server

 Conversational webhook debugging

-Real prompt → real Nahook tool call → real response, in the same Claude Desktop window where you're writing the integration.
+Real prompt → real Nahook tool call → real response, in the same window where you're writing the integration.

-Claude Desktop · nahook MCP server · live tool call
+Claude · nahook MCP server · live tool call

 Works with every MCP-compatible client